Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 #### Building multiple Moonshine IDE projects

-Until this point we were only concered with the main Moonshine IDE project which is MoonshineDESKTOPevolved.
-Let's see how we can makce changes to other projects wich are also part of the Moonshine IDE.
+Until this point, we were only concerned with the main Moonshine IDE project which is MoonshineDESKTOPevolved.
+Let's see how we can make changes to other projects wich are also part of the Moonshine IDE.

 Click on the Project and then Open/Import Project.